saliormoon/Cookbook/recipes/FoxxFirstStepsLegacy.md

 ## Comment

 * If you want to have custom methods on your repository, you can extend it in the same way you extended the Foxx.Model.
 [Learn more about it here](https://docs.arangodb.com/2.3/Foxx/FoxxRepository.html)
 * We will add a new recipe for authentication in the future.
-In the mean time check out the [foxx-sessions-example](https://github.com/arangodb/foxx-sessions-example) app.
+In the mean time check out the [foxx-sessions-example](https://github.com/arangodb/foxx-sessions-example) app
-* We will also talk about workers and how to do work outside the request-response-cycle.
-Until then [check out the documentation for it](https://docs.arangodb.com/2.3/Foxx/Develop/Queues.html).
+* We will also talk about workers and how to do work outside the request-response-cycle

 **Author**: [Lucas Dohmen](https://github.com/moonglum)